Theldus/anipaper/README.md

 consumption of each core is more-or-less /num_cores, i.e: 8% usage means approximately 2%
 per core on a quadcore system.

+**Note 3**: All results obtained above were executed without pauses.
+Executions with pauses are expected to have much lower total CPU usage. (more on that below)

+### Pause support
+To further decrease CPU usage, Anipaper has a 'pause' mode: whenever the total area of visible windows (considering possible overlap) is greater than a configurable threshold (default 70%) the video playback pauses.
+This means that Anipaper will pause whenever a program is full screen or even if there are too many windows covering enough of the wallpaper.

+Considering a 'normal' usage where most windows occupy the entire screen (or most of it), Anipaper would run as little time as possible, and would not take over of the CPU.

 ## Known limitations
 Incompatibility with compositors.
 Since compositors use X11's root window to manage other windows, feature used by Anipaper.
 It is also clear that there is no Wayland